-- Long-term interest rates are driven by expectations for inflation, the path of the policy rate, and the term premium, which encompasses expected supply and demand for Treasuries. - Higher long rates reflect rising inflation expectations, a belief that the policy rate will not revert to previous lows this cycle, and the possibility of higher Treasury issuance as
+- Long-term interest rates are driven by expectations for inflation, the policy rate path, and the term premium, which encompasses expected supply and demand for Treasuries. - Higher long rates reflect rising inflation expectations, a belief that the policy rate will not revert to previous lows this cycle, and the possibility of higher Treasury issuance as reflected in a rising term premium.

-- reflected in a rising term premium. - The administration's stated focus on bringing down the 10Y won out during Q1.
+• The 10Y remains torn between the administration's stated focus on bringing down the 10Y yield and mounting questions around long-term supply and demand for Treasuries.
 From here, we have a very wide range of expectations for the 10Y as markets balance inflation and growth risks.
 The resulting volatility increases our conviction that duration is not where we prefer to take risk.